wics-uw/website/content/S2015/S15-blog-rasheedayehuza.md

 In university, there were 10 women in her class of a hundred and only 4 of them moved on to graduate studies.
 First year was difficult for Rasheeda, she felt like she was behind her peers because she had never programmed before.

-"The first programming course I had taught C++.
+"The first programming course I took taught C++.
 I remember struggling with writing a program to find prime numbers," she recalls.

 "Unlike today, there were very few websites back then that could help beginners with programming.
 People struggled on their own and many of her classmates, not just women, dropped out."